ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 ## Add Node
 {: #add-node}

+After adding the required nodes that are going to be part of the PowerHA cluster, ensure that you download the agent.
+The agent downloads the required PowerHA SystemMirror version and installs it on the nodes.

 After you complete the HA deployment configuration, add nodes to the deployment.

 ### Procedure
 {: #procedur-add-node}